Siroz555/CaribouStonks/README.md

 **General**

+- KeyShortcut: Link Keybinds to commands to be executed.

 - Stonks
     - Configure display of item prices in Tooltips.
     - Graphical representation of an item's price trend, quantity, and other information.
 (BETA)
     - Search engine for all SkyBlock items.
     - KeyBind to find an item.
     - Bazaar: Press ENTER to validate the last input.
+    - /stonks {item} Command: Display prices and other information simply anywhere.

 - Reminders
     - Chocolate Factory: Reminders when the number of chocolates reaches the limit.
     - Split or Steal: Reminder when the Ubik's Cube is ready.
     - Forge: Reminder when a forge item is completed.
     - Enchanted Cloak: Reminders when a boost is ready.

-- KeyShortcut: Link Keybinds to commands to be executed.

 **Vanilla**